SummaryRead the full fact sheet

 Root canal treatment is a dental procedure that replaces a tooth’s damaged or infected pulp with a filling.
-The pulp consists of specialised dental cells, blood vessels, tissue fibres and some nerve fibres located in the hollow space in the central part of the tooth.
-The procedure is also known as endodontic treatment.
+The pulp is the tooth's lifeline – its vessels, tissue fibres and nerves in the central hollow of the tooth keep it alive.
+The procedure to replace this damaged or infected pulp is also known as endodontic treatment.

 A tooth is mainly made of a hard material called dentine.
 Enamel is the surface layer that protects the visible part of the tooth (crown).
 The part of the tooth that sits beneath the gum line is called the root.
-The root is the ‘prong’ that helps anchor the tooth into the jaw.
-Generally, front teeth have only one root, while molars have several.
-There may be several root canals in one root.
+The root helps to anchor the tooth into the jaw.
+Generally, front teeth have only one root, while molars generally have up to three.
+Within each root, there can be multiple canal spaces.

 Symptoms of tooth pulp damage or disease